pxl-theme/pxl/README.md

 - Responsive layout with mobile-first approach
 - Several variations for navigation component
-- Heavily depending on HTML and CSS, leaving JS for providing accessibility and non-essential content
+- Heavily depending on HTML and CSS, leaving JS for providing accessibility and non-essential tweaks
 - No CSS frameworks used
 - Improved legibility with vertical rhythm and modular scale
+- Auto or manual dark mode with lots of color palette options including [Solarized](https://github.com/altercation/solarized), [Gruvbox](https://github.com/morhetz/gruvbox), [One Dark UI](https://github.com/atom/one-dark-ui)  for each mode.
 - (Almost) every element has multiple designs to serve content in multiple ways
-	- Color palette options from well-known terminal colors like, [Solarized](https://github.com/altercation/solarized), [Gruvbox](https://github.com/morhetz/gruvbox), [One Dark UI](https://github.com/atom/one-dark-ui) and more…
 	- Container make-ups like shadows, border thickness, emboss effects
+	- External background layers for adding blending grain/gradient effects
 - Sanitize.css Reset
 - Scalable codebase, written with OOCSS, BEVM in mind
 - Custom grid layout (CSS Grid will be adapted soon)